rubenspgcavalcante/leaflet-ant-path-bower/README.md

 ### UMD compatible
 Can be used with asynchronous module loaders and CommonJS packers

+### Important!
+Soon leaflet 0.7 will be deprecated, and so MultiPolyline.
+Because this, the MultiAntPath is also been **deprecated**, therefore use the L.LayerGroup to control your AntPath layers collection. :)

 ### Using the plugin
 It's just like a polyline:

 ``` javascript
     // Using the AntPath
     var antPolyline = new L.Polyline.AntPath(latlngs, options);

     //or use the factory
     antPolyline = L.polyline.antPath(latlngs, options);

     antPolyline.addTo(map);

     // ...
 And the MultiAntPath
     var antPolyline = new L.MultiPolyline.MultiAntPath(latlngsList, options);

     //or use the factory
     antPolylines = L.multiPolyline.multiAntPath(latlngsList, options);

     antPolylines.addTo(map);

 ```

 Note for AMD/CommonJS:
-The direct use as 'AntPath' now is deprecated and instead is exported by default, the modules which contains the AntPath and MultiAntPath
+The direct use as 'AntPath' now is **deprecated** and instead is exported by default, the modules which contains the AntPath and MultiAntPath

 Using with AMD:

 ``` javascript
 require(['leafletAntPath'], function(AntPathModule) {
     // ...
     var antPolyline = new AntPathModule.AntPath(latlngs, options);
     antPolyline.addTo(map);

     var multiAntPolylines = new AntPathModule.MultiAntPath(latlngs, options);
     multiAntPolylines.addTo(map);
 });